How To Get Media Coverage

 Ask yourself:

-• Does my subject line read like a headline?
-Make it short, sharp, and scroll-stopping.
+2. Is my subject line “AI-ready”?
+Make it short, sharp, and scroll-stopping, resembling a high-performing headline.

 And don’t hit send and disappear.
 A friendly, respectful follow-up (once or twice) can go a long way.
-Timing is everything, but consistency and courtesy?
-That’s how you stay on their radar.
+Timing is everything, but proprietary insights and professional courtesy are how you stay on their radar for the long haul.

 Editorial Reviews and Sponsored Content: A Strategic Shortcut

 Sometimes, waiting for organic media coverage just doesn’t cut it.
-That’s where sponsored content and editorial reviews step in as the smart shortcut—and at LeadAdvisors, we’ve seen them work wonders when used with intention and strategy.
+That’s where sponsored content and editorial reviews step in as the smart shortcut—but in 2026, these shortcuts require a foundation of rigorous transparency.
+At LeadAdvisors, we’ve evolved these formats to meet Google’s modern Product Review Guidelines, ensuring they don’t just look like news but perform like it.

 LeadAdvisors infographic explaining the value of editorial reviews and sponsored content as a strategic shortcut for visibility, including content types, use cases like reputation recovery and SEO, and case study metrics.